Taking a Stand

 As a children’s summer camp rooted in acceptance and providing a safe environment for everyone to be themselves, Camp Kinneret believes in a racially just society and that human rights should be equal for all.
 While we strive to achieve this idyllic atmosphere during our camp programs, we will work to help our campers and staff learn how their actions and words are important in achieving this same progress in our society.
 We recognize that we need to do more than create a safe space while children are in our care, we need to foster opportunities to recognize and understand our differences and what makes each individual unique and important.
 That means coaching children and staff to be anti-racist, to take that extra step in creating that progress we want to see in our society.
 At Camp Kinneret, Black lives matter.
 We will strive to ensure that their voices are heard and understood within our camp community.

 We commit to provide our employees and campers of color with an environment where it is safe to ask questions, safe to speak up, safe to be yourself and receive the support you need to be the best version of yourself.
-We will review our practices from hiring, to training, to recruitment, to identify how we can be more inclusive of their needs and empower them to be their best self.
+We will review our practices from hiring, to training, to recruitment, to identify how we can be more inclusive of their needs and empower them to be their best selves.

 We will partner with families to learn what your specific child needs most from us and to do our very best to provide them with that.
 We want your camper to have what every child deserves: fun and belonging without strings attached and without judgment or concerns.